Brendan Benson: The Alternative to Love

 In 2005, Benson released his third album, The Alternative to Love, and toured extensively in the US, UK, and Europe with his new touring band, The Stiff Tissues.
 "Spit It Out" was the first single and reached the UK Top 75 for the first time (peaking at No. 75 in April), and also generated some buzz for Benson.
 Two further singles were released from the album.
 "Cold Hands Warm Heart" appeared in many commercials and TV shows and "What I'm Looking For" was used in multiple national advertising campaigns.
 This album charted at No. 70 in the UK Albums Chart.

 The Raconteurs

+Brendan Benson Performs with the Raconteurs in 2008 in Seattle.

 Benson is a member of The Raconteurs, a collaboration with Jack White, Jack Lawrence, and Patrick Keeler.
 Benson and White co-write the songs.
 The group's debut album, Broken Boy Soldiers, was released in the US on May 16, 2006, with "Steady, As She Goes" as the first single.
 Benson worked as a producer for The Greenhornes, The Nice Device, The Mood Elevator (a permutation of The Well Fed Boys), Whirlwind Heat, and the Stiff Tissues member Dean Fertita's former band, The Waxwings.
 The Raconteurs released their second album, Consolers of the Lonely in March 2008.